Your Basket

 Some types of wax take longer to melt and produce stronger scent throws compared to others, so whilst a particular variety may be suited to candle making, it doesn’t necessarily follow that it will produce similar results as a wax melt.

-To make things a little clearer, we look at the best wax to use for melts and what you also need to consider when weighing up your options.
+To make things a little clearer, we will look at the best wax to use for melts and what you also need to consider when weighing up your options.

 How to choose the best wax to use for wax melts?